codio-content/ThinkJava/.guides/content/computer-programming-displaying-two-messages.md

 `System.out.println` appends a special character, called a **newline**, that moves to the beginning of the next line.
+For example, take a look at Goodbye.java in the bottom-left pane which uses `print` instead of `println` to avoid the newling at the end.
+To compile and run the code, press the "Run!"
+{Run!}(javac code/Goodbye.java && java code/Goodbye)

 In this example, the first statement does not add a newline, so the output appears on a single line as `Goodbye, cruel world`.
 Notice that there is a space at the end of the first string, which appears in the output just before the word cruel.